Knicks dominate Clippers 116-93 to snap 7-game skid

 Knicks: Improved to 13-19 on the road. … Julius Randle was fined $50,000 by the league for shoving Phoenix Suns forward Cam Johnson, making contact with a referee who was trying to break up the altercation on Friday and refusing to participate in its ensuing investigation. … Taj Gibson didn’t play because of illness.

-Clippers: Paul George, out since December with a torn ligament in his right elbow, is shooting with his right hand, which coach Tyronn Lue says is ”a lot better I guess.” … Their five-game winning streak featured three wins over the Lakers and two over Houston.
+Clippers: They were outrebounded 57-43. … Paul George, out since December with a torn ligament in his right elbow, is shooting with his right hand, which coach Tyronn Lue says is ”a lot better I guess.” … Their five-game winning streak featured three wins over the Lakers and two over Houston.

 UP NEXT